Jeff A. Webb

 Past Editor: Newfoundland and Labrador Studies

 M.A.
 (1987), Memorial University

 History of Atlantic Canada

-My major research interests are in the history of Newfoundland and the history of the mass media.
+My major research interests are in the history of Newfoundland and the history of social science and humanities.
 Following an early interest in the political history I became interested in the ways that the mass media created a sense of community and identity.
 This led to several articles on aspects of the history of the confederation debate and a book on the social history of radio broadcasting.
-Recently I have been conducting research on the history of the writing of the Dictionary of Newfoundland English.
+Recently I have been writing a book about the study of Newfoundland society and culture.